-Best iPhone SE deals: The best iPhone SE deals in May 2017
+Best iPhone SE deals: The best iPhone SE pay monthly contracts in June 2017

 iPhone SE 32GB | Free upfront | Unlimited calls texts | 2GB data | £24 per month

-This is a nice and cheap little deal for those with modest data needs and a small budget.
+This is a nice and cheap little deal on O2 for those with modest data needs and a small budget.
 It's a slight step up from our Editor's Pick of the month, so consider this one if you found the Editor's Pick just a little too basic.

 Total cost over 24 months: £576